top of page

 However, it's important to note that the UAE does not offer banking capital protection.
 This means that in the event of a bank failure, your deposits may not be guaranteed.

 For this reason, many British expats prefer to invest their money in jurisdictions with stronger regulatory frameworks and capital protection, such as the Isle of Man or the Channel Islands.
 These locations offer robust financial services, including savings accounts and investment products that are protected by deposit insurance schemes.
-This added layer of security can provide peace of mind, knowing your investments are safeguarded.
+This added layer of security can provide peace of mind, knowing your investments for retirement or your children's education are safeguarded.

 Real estate in the UAE can be a good investment for end users, but it's important to be aware of the high volatility in both price and rental yield.
 While there are opportunities for attractive returns, the market can be unpredictable, and it’s essential to approach real estate investments with caution and thorough research.